 Examples of Situational Homosexuality

-Situational, or "emergency", homosexuality often occurs when participants find themselves in a single-sex environment or in physical isolation for an extended period of time.
+Situational, or "emergency," homosexuality often occurs when participants find themselves in a single-sex environment or in physical isolation for an extended period of time.
 Some single-sex environments that frequently become venues for situational homosexuality include prisons, military settings, ships at sea, convents and monasteries, athletic teams on tour, pornography and prostitution, and colleges.
-Situational homosexual behavior is so commonplace in these situations that in many nicknames have emerged for those who participate in such interactions.
+Situational homosexual behavior is so commonplace in these situations that many nicknames have emerged for those who participate in such interactions.
 The following list provides examples of a number of these slang terms: "rugger-buggers" for rugby team-members, "jailhouse turnouts" for prison inmates, and "lugs" for females in college.4 This section details common settings in which situational homosexuality is believed to be prevalent.

-“Lesbian until (college) Graduation”
+“Lesbian Until (College) Graduation”

-The “lesbian until graduation” label is based on a common myth that college campuses are a hotspot for a considerable number of women to sexually experiment with members of the same-sex, and then identify as homosexuals upon graduating.
+The “lesbian until graduation” label is based on a common myth that college campuses are a hotspot for a considerable number of females to sexually experiment with members of the same-sex, and then identify as homosexuals upon graduating.
 This myth is perpetuated throughout social media and is a common theme in movies and TV shows, especially in Western cultures.5 Despite the perception that college students more readily recognize sexual fluidity and have more liberal attitudes toward sex, a 2011 Centers for Disease Control and Prevention (CDC) study suggests that this perception is misguided.
-Based on data from 13,500 respondents during 2006 to 2008, the study found that 5% more women with no high school diploma reported experiencing a “same-sex experience,” compared to the female respondents with a bachelor’s degree (15% compared to 10%).
+Based on data from 13,500 respondents during 2006 to 2008, the study found that 5% more females with no high school diploma reported experiencing a “same-sex experience,” compared to the female respondents with a bachelor’s degree (15% compared to 10%).
 Six percent of the college-educated respondents reported having had oral sex with another female, compared to the 13% who had only a high school diploma.
 Additionally, although 13% of the female respondents overall reported participating in a same-sex experience, only 1% identified as “gay” and 4% as “bisexual,” suggesting a greater existence of sexual fluidity outside of the college atmosphere.7 This finding supports the idea that sexual fluidity is a more appropriate term than situational homosexuality.
 The term situational homosexual is a label often placed upon people as a way to delegitimize same-sex experiences and dismiss those who are questioning and exploring their sexual identity.
-On should never assume or imply that a college woman’s homosexual identity is temporary or due to a desire to avoid pregnancy, ward off male attention, or evade a “true” relationships so that she can focus on her studies.
-It is also a common mistake to assume that a college woman’s homosexual behavior is an attempt to gain male attention, shock relatives, or cultivate a counterculture or progressive image.
+One should never assume or imply that a college female's homosexual identity is temporary or due to a desire to avoid pregnancy, ward off male attention, or evade “true” relationships so that she can focus on her studies.
+It is also a common mistake to assume that a college female's homosexual behavior is an attempt to gain male attention, shock relatives, or cultivate a counterculture or progressive image.

 Inmates in Prison